 I can't actually 'git tag' because that refers to a specific commit, whereas this is constantly changing.
 Unless it is possible to tag the HEAD commit of a branch?

 If you were to tag the head of a branch, you would still tag a specific commit (the branch's tip).
-Rather than a tag, you're looking for a sort of "branch alias".
+What you're looking for is some sort of "branch alias" instead.

 You can create a symref with the plumbing command git symbolic-ref